jundalisay/spblist/content/en/research/sarkar/sociology/part-11c.md

 - It exists on violence only.
 <!-- (4) Its goal is purely imaginary equality. -->

-Besides these, the following three groups belong to the Semitic [[faith]] – Muslims, Christians and Jews.
+Besides these, the following 3 groups belong to the Semitic [[faith]] – Muslims, Christians and Jews.